adarshp733/Calculator/README.md

 # Calculator
-This Calculator is made using HTML, CSS, JS
+* This calculator is designed by using HTML, CSS, JS. *
+* [Click here](https://adarshp733.github.io/Calculator/) to visit the project.